Business Context Scale

 Pitfalls

-Pitfall 1: Assuming business context = seniority
+Assuming business context is the same as seniority

-Pitfall 2: Confusing business jargon with business understanding
+Confusing business jargon with business understanding

-Pitfall 4: Expecting level 3-4 business context without client exposure
+Expecting level 3-4 business context without client exposure

 Next